ASaiVivek/EWAAP/README.md

 [EWAAP - WebAPP](https://ewaap.netlify.app/)

 # EWAAP
-Easy Whatsapp Texting, Send Message without saving the contact
+EWAP is an easy to use Application which helps with texting through WhatsApp, send messages without saving the contact

-Updates Coming Soon...
+<b>Please note that this still under testing.
+Updates coming soon....</b>